Voting in New York

 To register to vote in New York, you must:

-- Be a resident of New York and the county, city, or village you live in for at least 30 days before the election
+- resident of this state and the county, city or village for at least 30 days before the election

 You must register to vote at least 25 days before the election you wish to vote in.